Alternative to Check Presentation

 While the photo is a better visual surprise than a check presentation, a good writer will help drop in other surprises.

-One study done at Georgia Tech found that the only thing that significantly impacted retention and graduation rates was if a student took music classes.
+One study done at Georgia Tech found that the only thing that significantly impacted retention and graduation rates was whether a student took music classes.
 Tutors, Greek life, taking courses to help improve study habits, and everything the school could test had no significant impact other than music.

 Can you see how working this into the caption can help the development office raise even more funds than a check presentation photo?